LAW ENFORCEMENT OFFICER RECIPROCITY CERTIFICATION

 - Letters from previous law enforcement employers documenting dates of employment, full or part time officer status, and that you left the agency in good standing.

 If accepted into the reciprocity program, tuition of $440 is due prior to the start of the on-line portion of the course.
 Tuition is non-refundable.
+Total costs of the program including application fee, background fee (if not employed by an agency), testing, class materials, tuition, lodging, and certification fee at program's conclusion is $906.38.

 Course details can be viewed under the course description found under the Training Tab.
 Before graduating from the course, students will need to show proof of having completed NIMS 100 & 700, SFST Course, Radar certification, and have taken a basic HAZ MAT course.
 NLETC can provide training in SFST, Radar, and HAZ MAT that will be conducted during a Basic training course.
 Dates can be found on our website training calendar.
 Students must also demonstrate the ability to perform certain physical tasks as explained here.